elucian/bee/syntax/structure.md

 * Each block is finalized with a different keyword:
 * Closing keyword can be one of: { done, repeat, next };
+* Statements and nested blocks are using indentation at 2 spaces;

 ## Driver file

-Bee is a free form language.
-That means indentation of code is not relevant.
+Bee is a space sensitive language.
+That means indentation of code and spaces are relevant.
-In Bee there is no _main()_ function.
+In Bee there is no _main_ function.
 Instead we define a _driver_ file using directive #driver.
 This is the program entry point.
-One program can have a single _driver_ and many _aspects_.
+One program can have a single _driver_ module and many _aspects_.

+**rogue statements**

 A _driver_ can contain statements that do not belong to any rule.
 These are called _rogue_ statements and are driving the program execution.